mspnp/aks-fabrikam-dronedelivery/09-workload.md

 >  - Package service.
 Manages packages.
 >  - Drone service.
 Schedules drones and monitors drones in flight.
 >
 > The Fabrikam Drone Delivery app team is about to deploy all the microservices into the AKS cluster.
-They all are going to be deployed in the same way; it will require to build their Docker images, collect values like Azure service names or any other kind of information, and deploy using Helm.
+They all are going to be deployed in the same way; it will require to build their Docker images, collect values like Azure service names or any other kind of information, and ultimately deploy using Helm.

 ![Fabrikam Drone Delivery Shipping Application architecture diagram including the messaging flow from Ingestion microservice to Workflow microservice and then from Workflow to Package, Drone Scheduler and Delivery microservices](./imgs/architecture.png)